Introduction: Deconstructing the Self and the Aggregates

 So, congruent causes are a subcategory of simultaneously arising causes.
 Again, nobody except the Vaibhashikas asserts that this is a type of causality; this is just referring to parts.
 So simultaneously arising causes refer to the elements that something is made of – the mental factors and consciousness that a cognition is made of.
 And the congruent causes are just referring to this primary consciousness and mental factors that make up a moment of cognition.

-Then we have driving causes.
-A driving cause is referring only to the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same plane of existence.
+Then we have omnipresent causes – causes present everywhere on the three planes of existence.
+An omnipresent cause is referring only to the disturbing emotions and attitudes that generate other subsequent disturbing emotions and attitudes in the same plane of existence.
 I don't want to go into the detail of different planes of existence – that's a further complication that has to do with deeper and deeper states of absorption in meditation.
 Let's not talk about these.
 When we were talking about the equal status causes, that covered not just disturbing emotions and attitudes, but it covered anything that has continuity.
 Now we are only speaking about the disturbing emotions and attitudes.
 But they do not have to necessarily have the same ethical status – that's only in terms of equal status cause.
 They can either be destructive or unspecified.

 Some disturbing emotions are always destructive, like anger.
 But some are unspecified, like a deluded attitude toward a transitory network.
 That deluded attitude is the state of mind that throws out a net of “me” and “mine” onto something occurring in our aggregates.
 The attitude can either go together with either constructive or destructive states of mind and so cannot be specified as being just one or the other.
 For example, we see a photograph of ourselves.
 It’s just a piece of paper with pixels and colored shapes on it, but we throw out the net of “me” on it and consider it “me.”
 We could have a negative attitude accompanying that, “I look so old” but then we could develop compassion for ourselves and so now our deluded attitude is accompanying a positive state of mind.